joodie/clojure-refactoring/README.markdown

     (require 'clojure-refactoring-mode)
 into your .emacs.

-Clojure-refactoring-ido will then be bound to C-c C-f.
+clojure-refactoring-prompt will then be bound to C-c C-f.

 Note that global rename will be slow at first, as it has to read the source files into a cached.